lunaprise/Lunaprise/README.md

 # Future Space Missions: AI (Artificial Intelligence) will play a significant role in future space missions led by Lunaprise and SpaceBlue.

 There are currently plans to participate in 2026-2030 in future advances of sending bitcoin mining tools for testing bitcoin nodes on the moon, additional  digital art to the moon ( limited to a maximum of 22 projects), AI (Artificial Intelligence) generative art,  and physical and holographic art to the moon in missions between 2026 and 2030.
 Also, SpaceBlue's team has met with SpaceX about the plans of having humans who are part of SpaceBlue's expanding music, art, film, and blockchain communities participate in future space missions.
 Marshmello the Arctic Pet Dog project has also been onboarded and accepted for inclusion in NASA's own digital archiving planned for NASA's arrival on Mars under the plans for the Artemis mission.
-## Artemis 2 Mission Flight Around The Moon.
+## Artemis 2 Mission Flight Around the Moon.
 A handful of Lunaprise participants names are added to chip which was placed in capsule for trip around the moon.
 Four astronauts will fly around the Moon and back on Artemis II, the first crewed flight under NASA's Artemis campaign.
 NASA astronauts Reid Wiseman, Victor Glover, and Christina Koch, as well as CSA (Canadian Space Agency) astronaut Jeremy Hansen will be the first humans aboard the SLS (Space Launch System) rocket, Orion spacecraft, and supporting ground systems as the crew ventures into the harsh environment of space.
 This flight is another step toward crewed missions to the lunar surface and helping the agency prepare for future astronaut missions to Mars.
 <img width="2048" height="820" alt="image" src="https://github.com/user-attachments/assets/585c5779-1922-4a72-8146-4315680852fb" />